10 Best Canon Lenses in 2023 (EF Mount DSLR)

 Coupled with the close focusing distance of only 0.72 ft (22 cm), you can crop into an image shot with the Canon EF-S 10-18mm f/4.5-5.6 IS STM and still achieve razor-sharp close-ups.

 It’s razor-sharp in fact throughout the entire image at every setting.
 This is rare for an ultra-wide angle lens, and the fact that it’s all available at a budget price is unbelievable.

-It’s without a doubt one of the best Canon lenses for landscape photography, and any genre of the art that encourages you to fit as much as possible within the frame.
+It’s without a doubt one of the top Canon lenses for landscape photography and any genre of art that encourages you to fit as much as possible within the frame.

 Simply put, the Canon EF-S 10-18mm f/4.5-5.6 IS STM has no competition.
 Every other ultra-wide angle lens for Canon’s APS-C cameras costs at least twice as much, is optically inferior, can’t focus as close or has no image stabilization.

 If you’re about to invest in a crop sensor camera from any brand to be used for landscape photography, this is the kind of lens that makes Canon cameras the number one bet.

 10. Canon EF-S 24mm f/2.8

 - Compatible Format: EF, EF-S